prats7/mern-assignments-app/README.md

 * You can start app in backend production mode using command : npm start .

     * **Register**
-        - Click on register button.
+        - Click on Register button.
+        - Register as a Teacher or Student.

     * **Login**
-        - Click on login button.
+        - Click on Login button.
+        - Login as Teacher or Student.

+    * **Dashboards**
+        * Teacher’s dashboard
+            - Only Teacher will be able to add and delete assignments.
             - Add assignments click on add button .
+            - Delete particular assignment on clicking Delete button.

+        * Student Dashboard
+            - Student can have access to assignments with Teacher Name and Subject.

 ---